Accessing Roon Logs

 Logs

-Occasionally, Roon Support will need to have a look at your logs or database.
-The instructions below will walk you through finding various folders that we might need to look into your issue.
-In most cases, you'll want to look at the machine running your server, although sometimes Roon Support will ask you to send logs from a remote installation as well.
+Occasionally, Roon Support will need to have a look at your Roon, Roon Remote, or Roon Server logs or database.
+The instructions below will walk you through finding various folders we might need to investigate your issue.
+In most cases, you'll want to look at the machine running your Roon Server, although sometimes Roon Support will ask you to send logs from a remote installation as well.
 The steps below will walk you through zipping up the entire logs folder and getting it over to us.

 Remember to ALWAYS shut down Roon on whatever device you're getting logs from before copying, moving, or accessing your Roon database.
 Please don't send us snippets of logs or single log files, but the entire log folder for review in case there are errors in an earlier log.